How Oregon is importing the SEC to the Pac-12

 He's soaking up the temporary peace and walks a reporter to his giant, wooden bookshelf on the right side of his spacious office, which overlooks the Ducks' practice fields.

-There sit 12 championship rings spanning his time as an assistant at Alabama, the head coach at Florida International and a two-time national champion while an offensive lineman at Miami (1989, 1991).
+There sit 12 championship rings spanning his time as an assistant at Alabama, the head coach at Florida International and a two-time national champion offensive lineman at Miami (1989, 1991).
 Their diamonds shimmer in the waning light.

 Cristobal picks up his 1989 national title ring from Miami and smiles.